-University Course 101: First Year Seminar is a 1-credit, pass/no pass, extended-orientation course required for all first-year students at Loyola University Chicago.
-Each class consists of 22 students or less, and is taught by a University faculty or staff member (often, students’ First and Second Year Advisor) and an undergraduate Peer Advisor.
+University 101: First Year Seminar is a 1-credit, pass/no pass, extended-orientation course required for all first-year students at Loyola University Chicago.
+Each class consists of 22 students or fewer and is taught by a University faculty or staff member (often, students’ First and Second Year Advisor) and an undergraduate Peer Advisor.
 The class meets for 50-minutes/week during the fall semester.

 For more information, click on any of the sections below:

 - Section Types

 - Get Involved